 About the Project

 For years, Walmart has faced strong headwinds in the Pacific Northwest.
-As the company began opening new stores around the state, they recognized a need to connect with the community and share its story.
+As the company began opening new stores around the state, they recognized a need to connect with the community and share their story.
 Local residents had never heard about Walmart’s investments and partnerships with its neighbors.
 In 2012, Quinn Thomas was hired to help change tough misperceptions among leaders in Oregon, Washington, and Idaho – and build long-term relationships in diverse markets.

-This has required us to challenge local assumptions about the world’s largest retailer.
+This project required us to challenge local assumptions about the world’s largest retailer.
 Walmart remains a global leader in sustainability, community health, philanthropy, and economic empowerment.
-To draw attention to these issues, Quinn Thomas has designed strategies that connect Walmart’s expansions with the social and economic benefits each new store brings to the surrounding community.
+To draw attention to these issues, Quinn Thomas has designed communication strategies that connect Walmart’s expansions with the social and economic benefits each new store brings to the surrounding community.